 The Varian NMR-System 500 MHz instrument was installed in 2007.
 The default probe installed in this magnet is a Varian OneNMR probe.
 This probe has enhanced 1H RF homogeneity so that the sensitivity of the 1H channel is similar to that of an indirect probe, while maintaining the high X channel sensitivity of a direct probe.
 This probe is auto-tuning, providing access to a broad range of nuclei, and has pulsed-field gradients, for automated shimming and modern gradient-filtered techniques.
 A 12 position 7510-AS sample changer is available.
 Traditional direct and indirect probes with pulse-field gradients are available, but they require manual tuning.

 The Varian Inova 300 MHz instrument was installed in 1996.
 This default probe installed in this magnet is a Varian quad-nucleus probe which allows acquisition of 1H, 13C, 31P and 19F spectra without manual tuning.
 This probe has pulsed-field gradients, for automated shimming and modern gradient-filtered techniques.
 A broadband probe is available, allowing detection of broad range of NMR active nuclei.
 However, these low-frequency nuclei benefit from higher field instruments, so the 500 MHz instruments are recommended for these applications.

 Due to ongoing shortages and rising helium prices, we purchased and began renovations for a helium recovery system in late 2019.
-The system began operation in early 2021 and is currently recycling the helium boil-off from five superconducting magnets in the department.
-The current setup delivers roughly 900 L of liquid He per year with a recovery rate of 97%.
+The system arrived in 2020 and we began operation in early 2021.
+The recovery system is currently recycling the helium boil-off from six superconducting magnets in the department.
+The current setup produces roughly 5100 L of liquid He per year and delivers about 2800 L of liquid He to the six magnets with a recovery rate of 95%.

 Our helium recovery system uses a CryoMech liquid helium plant.
 This includes